MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/integration-overview.md

 ---
-title: Integration Overview for Business Central Online
+title: Integration overview for Business Central online
 description: Find links to information about the ways you can integrate Business Central to products and services.
 author: kennienp
-ms.reviewer: na
+ms.reviewer: solsen
 ms.topic: overview
 ms.author: kepontop
-ms.date: 02/01/2023
+ms.date: 02/02/2024
 ---

-# Integration Overview for Business Central Online
+# Integration overview for Business Central online

 This article is intended to help architects and developers make sound design decisions when they implement integration scenarios to and from [!INCLUDE[prod_short](../includes/prod_short.md)].